Lifestyle in Bangkok

-To the untrained eye, Bangkok’s fondness for alcoholic beverages borders on worrisome proportions.
-Newly arrived expats eager to spend a weekend in Bangkok in party mode will have no trouble finding a variety of vibrant venues – but be forewarned, a next day "Changover" (named for the Thai Chang Beer) will certainly be on the horizon.
+To the untrained eye, Bangkok’s fondness for alcoholic beverages borders on worrisome.
+Newly arrived expats eager to spend a weekend in Bangkok will have no trouble finding a variety of vibrant venues.

-Expats can take their pick for the backdrop to their revelry: inside the club, outside the club, on the street, in the road or, in some unfortunate cases, in the gutter.
+In most establishments, expats can take their pick for the backdrop to their revelry: inside the club, outside the club or even on the street.
 The majority of party-goers generally swarm around the Sukumwit and Silom areas.

-Sukumwit Soi 11 is one block in particular with plenty of clubs and rooftop bars, as is Royal City Avenue (RCA).
-Just off Sukumwit, RCA is a great place to drink, dance and meet the locals.
+Sukumwit Soi 11 is one block in particular with plenty of clubs and rooftop bars, as is Royal City Avenue.
+Just off Sukumwit, this is a great place to drink, dance and meet the locals.

-Unfortunately, the variety Bangkok drinking spots are blessed with doesn’t extend to music in Bangkok.
+Unfortunately, the variety of drinking spots in Bangkok which expats are blessed with doesn’t always extend to music options.
 Many clubs belt out and repeat outdated playlists of over-played hip-hop and rap.
 Beyond that, expats can always give the DJ a miss and head somewhere else to see a live band.

 Eating out in Bangkok

-Whether a streetside noodle dish with homemade broth or a roadside vendor concocting spicy somtam, all sorts of exciting dishes are very available, very tasty and very reasonably priced.
+Whether a streetside noodle dish with homemade broth or a roadside vendor concocting spicy somtam, a plethora of exciting dishes are available, tasty and reasonably priced.

 Temples and attractions in Bangkok